CalvinWebb/A1GroupProject/README.md

-# Cellular Evolution Simulator?
+# Cellular Evolution Simulator
-If we did this it would basically be you have cells that can move based off of a FFNN(Feed Forward Neural Network) and then you would have like food and reproduction.
-I have done it before its fun just watching and pulling stats from watching the NNs learn.
+Its basically you have cells that can move based off of a FFNN(Feed Forward Neural Network) and then you would have food that spawns around the map and reproduction.
+You make it so that the cells have to eat to survive and once they eat enough food they can decide to reproduce.
+Then you let it run and the NN learns to control the cell it inhabits in order to survive.